FChikh/REST-API-Fuzzer/README.md

 ## How it works:
 * It analyzes RAML specification for your API
 * It has 2 fuzzing sessions.
 Firstly, random routing.
 Simply going to popular routes.
-Secondly, GET & POST params fuzzing.
+Secondly, GET & POST params fuzzing, based on what it found in your RAML specification.